gm-spacagna/datasciencemanifesto-copy/README.md

  - scalable computation
  - agile principle
  - functional programming benefits.

- -
+#### THE LOOP

-### In data science the feedback loop contains the two stages...discovery, delivery <- repeat.
+In data science the feedback loop cycles through two stages: knowledge discovery and delivery.
-Discover one more knowledge bit, incorporate in software, ship, repeat.
-TO BE CONTINUED...
+Discover one more bit of knowledge, incorporate in software, ship, repeat.